rit-sse/OneRepoToRuleThemAll/app/markdown/projects.md

 Meetings: TBD

+### Magic Mirror

+Magic Mirror is a smart mirror that can display things such as time, weather, news, calendars, and more.

+Slack: `#proj-magic-mirror`

+Meetings: Fridays at 2:30pm

+Past Projects
+-------------
+### HoloCube

+Project HoloCube uses a Microsoft Hololens Mixed-Reality headset to show a user steps to solve a real rubiks cube!

+### Job App Tracker

+Applying to jobs is hard and confusing.
+In today's market, we have to apply to dozens and dozens of jobs (or more!).
+Job App Tracker is trying to solve the problem of keeping track of all the applications you submit.

 ### Project Course Planner - 2.0

 We are resurrecting the popular Plan Your Courses project and for an SSE first, collaborating with the Computer Science House by integrating Course Planner with their famous [Schedule Maker](https://schedule.csh.rit.edu)

-Slack: `#proj-course-planner`

-Meetings: TBD - See Slack for Details

-Past Projects
--------------

 ### [Project BCI](https://github.com/rit-sse/proj-BCI)